 If you’re a fan of French Toast, cinnamon rolls and pancakes in the morning – especially on a holiday morning – boy do I have a treat for you.
-Gluten-Free French Toast Casserole with Butter-Pecan Maple Syrup, sponsored by Fisher Nuts, is make-ahead, feeds a crowd, and is just sweet enough.
+Gluten-Free French Toast Casserole with Butter-Pecan Maple Syrup is make-ahead, feeds a crowd, and is just sweet enough.

-Gluten-Free French Toast Casserole is the perfect way to kick off Thanksgiving, mostly thanks to the MOST DELICIOUS ELIXIR of maple syrup infused with chopped pecans roasted in butter drizzled on top.
+Gluten-Free French Toast Casserole is the perfect way to kick off any holiday morning, mostly thanks to the MOST DELICIOUS ELIXIR of maple syrup infused with chopped pecans roasted in butter drizzled on top.
 I cannot even describe how delicious this syrup is – you’re truly going to have to try it yourself.

 This French Toast Casserole is make-ahead so I usually assemble at night then bake in the morning.
 That said, grab your nightgown and slippers and let’s prep!

 Start by making the Butter-Pecan Maple Syrup.
-Melt 4 Tablespoons butter or vegan butter in a small saucepan over medium heat then add 3/4 cup Fisher Naturals Pecan Halves that have been roughly chopped.
+Melt butter in a small saucepan over medium heat then add chopped pecans.
 Cook until the pecans are light golden brown, 8-10 minutes, stirring occasionally.

 Onto the casserole.
 Trim away any tough crusts from an 18oz loaf gluten-free bread (I love Canyon Bakehouse Mountain White bread) then cut the slices into bite-sized cubes and arrange in the bottom of a non-stick sprayed 9×13″ baking dish.

-In a large bowl whisk together 6 large eggs, 2 cups milk (any kind – I used unsweetened almond milk) 1/2 cup prepared Butter-Pecan Maple Syrup, 1 Tablespoon vanilla, and 1-1/2 teaspoons cinnamon.
+In a large bowl whisk together eggs, milk (any kind – I use unsweetened almond milk) some of the prepared Butter-Pecan Maple Syrup, vanilla extract, and cinnamon.
 Pour over the bread cubes then press down with a spatula to make sure they’re all soaked.
 Cover the dish with foil then package the remaining Butter-Pecan Maple Syrup and refrigerate for 2-12 hours.

 When you’re ready to eat, remove the casserole dish from the refrigerator to warm up slightly while the oven preheats to 350 degrees.
 Bake uncovered for 40-45 minutes or until the eggs are set in the center and the top is golden brown and slightly crispy.
 Check the casserole around the 30 minute mark – if the top is browning too quickly, place the foil back on top and continue baking.